martinvonz/jj/docs/templates.md

 ### String type

 A string can be implicitly converted to `Boolean`.
-The following methods are defined.
+The following fields/methods are defined.

 * `.contains(needle: Template) -> Boolean`
 * `.first_line() -> String`